yichousun/Spring2022_CS249_GNN/Paper_Presentation/README.md

 - *Slides*: which you use to present at the course.
 It should contain both the contents of the report and some key results of the code demo.
 - *Quiz*: 3 questions about this paper.
 Please send me the question bank one day before the class, and provide answers and feedback.

-Every audience should participate in Q&A after the presentation, and finish the quiz (homework) using the quiz link after the course.
+Every audience should participate in Q&A after the presentation, and finish the quiz (homework) using the quiz link during the course.

 ## Schedule